Nash blowup fails to resolve singularities in dimensions four and higher: Introduction

 Possibly inspired by Zariski's method of resolution of surfaces, which consists of normalized point blowing up, G. Gonz\'alez-Sprinberg introduced a variant to Nash's question that consists in iterating the normalized Nash blowup \cite{GS1,GS0}.
 This variant received a lot of attention and significant results were obtained in characteristic zero by G. Gonz\'alez-Sprinberg, H. Hironaka, and M. Spivakovsky, among others \cite{GS1,GS2,Hi83,Sp90,GS3,Ataetal,GrMi12}.

 In the case of positive characteristic fields, the study of Nash blowups was discouraged by the following example of A. Nobile \cite{Nob75}: the Nash blowup of the curve $x^p - y^q = 0$ in $\K^2$ is isomorphic to the curve when the characteristic of $\K$ is $p$ or $q$, where $p$ and $q$ are distinct prime numbers.
-It was later proved that adding the condition of normality to the variety, the Nash blowup of a singular variety is not an isomorphism in positive characteristic \cite{DuNu22}.
-Hence, the question on the resolution properties of normalized Nash blowup was reconsidered over fields of positive characteristic as well.
-In this context, some new results were recently obtained \cite{DJNB,DDR}.
+This bad behaviour was overcome by adding the condition of normality.
+D. Duarte and L. N\'u\~nez Betancourt showed that, for normal varieties over fields of positive characteristic, the Nash blowup is an isomorphism if and only if the variety is smooth \cite{DuNu22}.
+Hence, the question on the resolution properties of normalized Nash blowup was reconsidered over fields of prime characteristic as well.
+In this context, some new results were recently obtained \cite{DJNB,DDR,CDLLcharfree}.

 In summary, there are longstanding conjectures on whether the iteration of Nash blowups resolves singularities in characteristic zero and whether normalized Nash blowup resolves singularities in arbitrary characteristics.
 If true, these procedures could provide a canonical algorithm for resolution of singularities.